-Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.
+Sampling Frequency Justification: Sampling and Reporting Frequency was reduced to quarterly for all parameters due to the demonstration project ending and the facility's consistent effluent data that meets permit limits.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
-Grab samples, however, must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for media filters may be grab samples.
+Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.